 I’ve had a wireless bird feeder camera in my garden for a couple of years and I really enjoy watching the large variety of birds that come to visit.
-Earlier this year I decided that having a nest box with a camera in it would be quite a cool addition.
+Earlier this year I decided that having a bird box camera would be quite a cool addition.

-I checked out a few of the nest box options and decided that I would like a wireless / wi-fi enabled camera.
+I checked out a few of the nest box options and decided that I would like a wireless bird box camera.
 Mainly because I’d like to view the birds nesting on a computer and also remotely via my phone, when I am away from home.
 The wired cameras are a bit more hard work to setup and they make watching on a phone difficult.

 I also added an SD Card so the camera can record footage 24/7.
 This is optional but a good idea.
 I would recommend a good quality, high-speed SD card such as the SanDisk Extreme 128GB card I used.

 Following my “How to Install a Wireless Bird Box Camera” guide should result in your having the next box and camera setup within 30-45 minutes.